-How to make Kashmiri paper mache:
+How do we make Kashmiri paper mache:

 Paper mache art is not learnt or taught in schools and colleges in Kashmir.
 But still this is the art that feeds a significant percentage of population of Kashmiri people.